-Elizabeth Cano (ella/she/her) is a Birth and Postpartum Doula and Childbirth Educator.
-Her passion for childbirth began in her birthing her four children within five years and learning the amazing power of the mind, soul, and body in physiologic birth and thereafter.
-Becoming a DONA trained Doula has given her the professional skills and resources to help other birthing people and their partner(s) awaken and tune into this power.
+Elizabeth Cano (Ella/she/her) is a Birth and Postpartum Doula and Childbirth Educator.
+Her passion for childbirth began with her birthing her four children within five years and learning the amazing power of the mind, soul, and body in physiologic birth and thereafter.
+Becoming a DONA-trained Doula has given her the professional skills and resources to help other birthing people and their partner(s) awaken and tune into this power.

-Melanie Betancur is a bilingual certified professional labor doula and a public health educator and advocate.
-She is currently studying to become a Lamaze Certified Childbirth Educator to provide the needed knowledge and support to many families.
+Melanie Betancur is a bilingual certified professional labor doula, public health educator, and advocate.
+She is studying to become a Lamaze Certified Childbirth Educator to provide the needed knowledge and support to many families.
 Additionally, she has a BS in Public Health Education and a Masters in Public Health.

 Her goal is to provide equal and nonjudgmental labor support and education to everyone including low-income families and minorities.
-One day she hopes to expand her business to provide as well social work services and resources from a community liaison.
+One day she hopes to expand her business to give social work services and resources from a community liaison.

 When Melanie is not supporting families, she is working as a Community Health Worker and Health Educator for Atlantic Health Systems.
 She loves spending time with her family and friends, especially her cat named Cheese.
 She is continuously working on herself with self-care and personal development practices.
 During her free time, she also enjoys makeup art and baking.